Antiai/manage-users/README.md

 # manage-users

 ## Usage
+1) Run in terminal this command "$ npm i"
-1) Type in terminal this command $ npm run start
+3) Run in terminal this command "$ npm run start"
-2) Go to localhost:9000
+3) In browser go to localhost:9000